DirectStandards/timplus-server-boot/DepGuide.md

     password:

   flyway.locations: classpath:db/migration/{vendor}

-openfire:
+  integration.jdbc.initializeSchema: ALWAYS

+timplus:
   domain: domain.com
   adminUsername: timplus
   adminPassword: timplus

+  monitor.condition.generalConditionTimeout: 3600000
 ```

-This default configuration creates an TIM+ domain named 'domain.com', sets the default admin username/password to timplus/timplus, and connects to a local file hsqldb database.  **Note:** The default domain does not necessarily need to be used for TIM+ messages as it can be disabled at a later time; however the at least one domain is requird to be configured in the system with an administration account associated with it.
+This default configuration creates an TIM+ domain named 'domain.com', sets the default admin username/password to timplus/timplus, and connects to a local file hsqldb database.  **Note:** The default domain does not necessarily need to be used for TIM+ messages as it can be disabled at a later time; however the at least one domain is required to be configured in the system with an administration account associated with it.
 Additional or replacement administrations can be configured in the admin console web application at a later time.

 To change the default configuration, create a file named application.yml in the same directory as the timplus-server-boot jar file.
 You can override the default domain, admin username/password, and database connection using the same file structure as above.
 To update the database connection, you may override these setting using key/value pairs for the spring.datasource entries as outline in section [5 of the spring boot appendix](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#data-properties).